History of Jessica Pegula in Timeline

 Jessica Pegula

 Jessica Pegula is a highly ranked American professional tennis player.
-Her career highlights include a No. 3 ranking in singles (October 2022) and No. 1 in doubles (September 2023).
-She reached the singles finals of the 2024 US Open and the 2023 WTA Finals.
-In doubles, she reached the final of the 2022 French Open with Coco Gauff and the 2023 US Open mixed doubles final with Austin Krajicek.
+She reached a peak singles ranking of world No. 3 in October 2022 and achieved the world No. 1 ranking in doubles in September 2023.
+Pegula's notable singles achievements include reaching the finals of the 2024 US Open and the 2023 WTA Finals.
+In doubles, she was a finalist at the 2022 French Open, partnering with Coco Gauff, and at the 2023 US Open in mixed doubles with Austin Krajicek.

 February 24, 1994: Jessica Pegula's Birth